Murray918/wdi-10-lessons/unit_1/w01d03/student_labs/afternoon_lab.md

 8. Log a sentence about what Thom's wearing.
 Example: `"Thom is looking fierce in a grey button-up, jeans and wool scarf!"`

 9. Get more specific about what kind of PJs Thom's wearing this winter.
 Modify the name of his PJ pants to `Footie Pajamas`.

+Hit the alien emoji in Slack when you're done.